First global companies achieve Kitemark certification for innovation

 Paul Evans, Executive Director and CTO, Gammon Construction Ltd comments:

 “Gammon Construction is proud to be the first organization outside of the UK to have achieved this Kitemark and have our innovation management leadership, processes and initiatives recognized for their effectiveness in delivering innovation in the construction industry.
 Driving innovation with inspiring leadership, fostering an innovative culture through recognition and upskilling, and funding value-added initiatives are fundamental aspects to Gammon’s way of working and we are delighted to have gained this certification.”

 Jason Shingleton, Group Innovation Director, Polypipe said:

-“The new Kitemark certification demonstrates that Polypipe has robust innovation management systems and that they in turn will continue to provide valuable guidance and frameworks to help our people place innovation at the centre of our business strategy, especially at a time when the government is looking to incentivise inward investment to harness wider economic growth.”
+“The new Kitemark certification demonstrates that Polypipe has robust innovation management systems and that they in turn will continue to provide valuable guidance and frameworks to help our people place innovation at the center of our business strategy, especially at a time when the government is looking to incentivize inward investment to harness wider economic growth.”

 “We are delighted to be one of the first companies globally to achieve the new BSI Kitemark for Innovation.